RTcmix/rtcmix.github.io/reference/instruments/STRUM.md

    Because this instrument has not been updated for pfield control, the older makegen control envelope system should be used:

-   assumes makegen 1 is the amplitude envelope
+   Assumes makegen 1 is the amplitude envelope.

 <span id="BEND"></span> **BEND**